anish877/fluent-freelance-ui-kit-06/backend/README.md

 4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.